 In the film, she's shown to do several physically impossible things when ordered to.
 Why doesn't she take advantage of that?
 "Make a mansion appear out of thin air", "Make your fairy god mother take away the gift", that sort of thing.

 Well, the film is a very different continuity than the book...but yeah, once they introduced that they could have done more with it.

 "Ella, invent a cure for cancer!"

-There just one thing in the movie that makes me scream and pull my hair out: In the long run Prince Char doesn't question anything when Ella is thrown to the dungeon, accused from attempted murder for the prince's life (because his evil uncle ordered her to do so) Sure, he doesn't believe it first, but it only takes few words from his uncle to persuade him not to pay a visit to Ella so she could tell the truth and the prince then drops the subject and silently agrees with him and believes his lies.
-This is mind-boggling, because he knows very well that Ella has been cursed to obey every order she receives, and he didn't stop for a second and think that anyone could exploit that and use her as a tool and a scrapegoat.
-And not to mention, why didn't he see that something was horribly wrong when Ella first tries to run away from him while trying not to obey the order and later begs his forgiveness and pleads him to order her go away when it doesn't work.
+There just one thing in the movie that makes me scream and pull my hair out: In the long run Prince Char doesn't question anything when Ella is thrown to the dungeon, accused of his attempted murder (because his evil uncle ordered her to do so).
+Sure, he doesn't believe it first, but it only takes few words from his uncle to persuade him not to pay a visit to Ella so she could tell the truth and the prince then drops the subject and silently agrees with him and believes his lies.
+This is mind-boggling, because he knows very well that Ella has been cursed to obey every order she receives, and he didn't stop for a second and think that anyone could exploit that and use her as a tool and a scapegoat.
+And not to mention, why didn't he see that something was horribly wrong when Ella first tries to run away from him while trying not to obey the order and later begs his forgiveness and pleads with him to order her go away when it doesn't work?
 Did this guy swallow an Idiot Ball or what?